Doing The Right Thing: Admit Responsibility for Car Crashes

 I just finished a case that was tragic in many ways, but the thing I found most frustrating was that the driver who caused the car crash maintained his innocence until the very end.
 Then, when it was in his best interest to tell the truth (because I put him in a corner), he admitted that, yes, he was at fault.
 He blew through the stop sign and plowed into my client, causing her physical injuries and totaling her car.

 If he had admitted this three years ago, the entire case would have been behind him and my client years ago.
-Even more galling: he had great insurance, so his admission would have simply triggered payment to my client and the negligent driver could have walked away knowing he had done the right thing.
+Even more galling: he had great insurance, so his admission would have simply triggered a payment to my client and the negligent driver could have walked away knowing he had done the right thing.
 Yes, his monthly premiums would have gone up, but what was the cost (to his quality of life and to his bank account) of prolonging this thing for three years?
 Daily and weekly meetings with his attorney, wrangling with insurance companies, fighting with me – for three years!

 The lesson?
 Do the right thing.
 Admit responsibility.
 This is exactly why you have insurance.

 How did I box this guy into telling the truth?
 He and his insurance company thought I would take a low-ball settlement offer.
-I advised my client to refuse, to stay the course and continue receiving the medical treatment she needed.
+I advised my client to refuse, to stay the course, and continue receiving the medical treatment she needed.
 She followed my advice and, ultimately, we ended up in court.

-This is when I really love facing liars, because I believe it is important for a jury to know that the negligent driver lied for three years.
+This is when I really love facing liars because I believe it is important for a jury to know that the negligent driver lied for three years.
 I said, “He is a liar.
 And the only reason he is now telling the truth is to limit his liability.”

 Juries don’t like liars.